Corsica Cap Corse

 B, L, D included

-We start our 2-hour Tavignano river valley walk near the ancient hill fortress of Corte, established 2000 years ago.
-Here the 18C independence movement led by Pasquale Paoli had its finest moment with the establishment of the capital of a free Corsican republic with its own libertarian constitution.
-The town also is home to Corsica’s only university founded by Paoli in 1765, closed in 1769 and re-founded by François Mitterand in 1981.
+Our 2-hour Tavignano river valley walk follows an ancient mule track and offers spectacular views of the surrounding mountain ranges.
 An hour’s drive takes us to the Étang de Diane, a privately-owned coastal lagoon, and our lunch of Moules frites featuring mussels farmed in the lagoon.
-Nearby Aléria was founded by ancient Greeks in the 6C BC and was once the capital of Corsica.
+Nearby Aléria was founded by ancient Greeks in the 6th century BC and was once the capital of Corsica.
 We visit the hilltop archaeological site and the adjacent museum, before driving (1.5 hrs) inland to the Alta Rocca and our clifftop eyrie in the village of Zonza, our haven for 3 nights.

 DAY 8